mikailkhona/mikailkhona.github.io/content/Neurodiversity.md

 <a href = 'https://autisticuk.org/neurodiversity/'> What is neurodiversity? </a>

-<a href='https://hbr.org/2017/05/neurodiversity-as-a-competitive-advantage'>Neurodiversity in the workplace</a>
+<a href='https://hbr.org/2017/05/neurodiversity-as-a-competitive-advantage'>Neurodiversity in the workplace as a competitive advantage</a>

 From Pete Wharmby: <a href = 'https://www.youtube.com/watch?v=OD-hvTVwJZQ' >4 key characteristics of being on the autism spectrum</a>